Securities Transaction Tax: Income Tax and STT

 Taxation of profit or loss from securities transactions depends on whether the activity of purchasing and selling of shares / derivatives is classified as investment activity or business activity.

-Treatment of STT also depends upon whether the income from these securities transactions are included under the head “Income from Capital Gains” or under the head ‘Profits and Gains of Business or Profession’.
+Treatment of STT also depends upon whether the income from these securities transactions are included under the head "Income from Capital Gains" or under the head ‘Profits and Gains of Business or Profession’.

-Scenario 1: Income from Capital Gains
+Scenario 1: Income from Capital gains

 This refers to the scenario where the assessee is either Salaried or is engaged in some other business or profession and trading in securities is not the main line of business.
-In such cases gains or losses from securities transactions are taxed under the head “Income from Capital Gains”.
+In such cases gains or losses from securities transactions are taxed under the head "Income from Capital Gains".

-Gains or losses are subject to Short Term Capital Gains (STCG) or Long Term Capital Gains (LTCG) tax depending upon the period of holding, i.e., if the holding period is less than Or equal to 12 months, gains are classified as STCG and if the holding period is more than 12 months, gains are classified as LTCG.
-Any equity share, which has been sold through a recognized stock exchange and on which STT has been paid and if it comes under LTCG, it'll be taxed at 10% whereas in case of STCG of such shares, the gains shall be taxed only at 15%, plus surcharge and education cess under section 111A of the Act.
+Gains or losses are subject to Short Term capital Gains (STCG) or Long Term capital Gains (LTCG) tax depending upon the period of holding, i.e., if the holding period is less than Or equal to 12 months, gains are classified as STCG and if the holding period is more than 12 months, gains are classified as LTCG.
+Any equity share, which has been sold through a recognised stock exchange and on which STT has been paid and if it comes under LTCG, it'll be taxed at 10% whereas in case of STCG of such shares, the gains shall be taxed only at 15%, plus surcharge and education cess under section 111A of the Act.